Master of Arts in Geography

 Advancement to Candidacy

-Upper division courses offered by the department may be included with the approval of the graduate advisor.
-Depending upon a student's background and/or objective, additional courses in geography or related fields may be required on advisement.
+Upper-division courses offered by the department may be included with the approval of the graduate advisor.
+Depending on a student's background and/or objective, additional courses in geography or related fields may be required on advisement.

 Geography (M.A.) — Minimum 30 Units

 |GEOG 801||Scope and Method in Geography 1||3|

 To be taken by the student during the first year after admission to classified graduate status.

 (A seminar may be repeated for credit provided that it covers a different topic area and is offered by a different instructor)

 |GEOG 832||Seminar in Urban Geography||3|